The House of Eliott: Series Three

 The Eliott sisters and employee Madge are wrapping up their evidently successful visit to the United States under the sponsorship of Sears and Roebuck, which wants to carry a line of ready-to-wear designed by the House of Eliott.
 Still estranged from Jack, Bea has a new beau, debonair Sears executive Donald Bradley, who follows the ladies to England.
 Bea decides that she still loves Jack and settles down with him just as he is shifting from film direction to investigative journalism.
 Through Grace Keeble, a talented but unreliable new designer, Evie meets artists Miles Bannister and Daniel Page.
 Miles is hired to do illustrations for the House of Eliott and later becomes a much needed designer while Daniel is a talented artist who Evie believes only needs a break to be successful.
 Both men fall for Evie but Daniel wins out.

 Meanwhile, Madge discovers a new love and it is not her rather gruff husband Jerry.
 Tilly and her husband Norman struggle to keep their marriage together following the loss of their baby son, William (played by Emily Ryan).
 By the season end, the House of Eliott has nearly fallen apart, Bea and Jack have a daughter, Lucy (also played by Emily Ryan), Jack wins a seat in the House of Commons, and Evie has married Daniel.
-Miles' father becomes a partner in the House of Eliott after realising his son is a talented fashion designer.
-He wants the House of Eliott to move away from haute couture and into more profitable ready-to-wear fashions.
+Miles' father becomes an investor in the House of Eliott after realising his son is a talented fashion designer.
+He wants the House of Eliott to make Miles a partner and to move away from haute couture and into more profitable ready-to-wear fashions.
 The final episode ends with a heated confrontation that raises serious questions regarding the House of Eliott's future and the sisters' relationship.

 The writers did not anticipate the programme being cancelled at the end of the third series.
 For this reason, the series ends without a firm conclusion to the storyline.